modelsplaid/mini_socket/README.md

-# todo: add documentation on it
+# cha todo: add documentation on it

 # Socket Programming in Python (Guide)